dmoritz10/travel/README.md

 Reservations

-  need some sort of copy/paste from email to reservation Move reservations import to drop-down add-update current reservations - how to detect an update ? prompt for add-update
+  x - need some sort of copy/paste from email to reservation Move reservations import to drop-down add-update current reservations - how to detect an update ? prompt for add-update

-  filter on complete vs future reservations
+  x - filter on complete vs future reservations

 x - Make Schnucky version
   d-none all edit buttons except on Reservations